-The Jawatankuasa Keselamatan Kampung (JKKK) and Forest Management Certification Liaison Committee (FMCLC) serve as platforms for achieving a balance of the economic, environmental and social interests.
+The Community Representative Committee (CRC) and Forest Management Certification Liaison Committee (FMCLC) serve as platforms for achieving a balance of the economic, environmental and social interests.
 In addition, the committee establishment is also to foster good relationship and facilitate communication between the local communities, the FMU and government agencies.
-The JKKK and FMCLC will provides a forum where discussion can take place between stakeholders to discuss matters of common interests.
-The "Complaint Form/Borang Aduan" is available @ https://samling.com/samling-complaintrequest-form.
+The CRC and FMCLC will provides a forum where discussion can take place between stakeholders to discuss matters of common interests.
+However, the formation of CRC is at the discretion of the community.
+The formation of CRC is still inprogress so at the moment the mechanism to resolve disputes will have relied on "Complaint Form/Borang Aduan" only.
+The "Complaint Form/Borang Aduan" is available @ https://samling.com/node/207.